darktable-org/dtdocs/content/special-topics/program-invocation/darktable-cltest.md

 ---
-title: darktable-cltest
+title: Ansel-cltest
-id: darktable-cltest
+id: Ansel-cltest
 weight: 50
 draft: false
 author: "people"
 ---

-The `darktable-cltest` binary checks if there is a usable OpenCL environment on your system that darktable can use.
-It emits some debug output that is equivalent to calling `darktable -d opencl` and then terminates.
+The `Ansel-cltest` binary checks if there is a usable OpenCL environment on your system that Ansel can use.
+It emits some debug output that is equivalent to calling `Ansel -d opencl` and then terminates.

-`darktable-cltest` is called without command line parameters.
+`Ansel-cltest` is called without command line parameters.